1: Where did the idea for the book come from?

 7: Who or what inspired you to write this book?

 I just wanted to write the kind of book I like to read.
-Plus I really missed my son, and writing about those feelings a father has for his son, I felt a little bit closer to him, even though not physically closer.
+Plus I really missed my son, and writing about those feelings a father has for his son allowed me to feel a little closer to him.

 8: What else about your book might pique the reader’s interest?